Blog Post

 Volunteer with an Accelerator or Incubator

 Many entrepreneurial support organizations run formal mentorship programs.
 These programs pair mentors with cohort founders for a set period, typically 8 to 16 weeks.
-According to Techstars, their flagship accelerator runs as a 13-week mentorship-driven program where founders meet roughly 100 mentors in the first month alone.1 Other cohort programs run shorter: the EforAll Business Accelerator is a 12-week program, and Towson University's StarTUp Accelerator runs as an eight-week cohort-based fellowship.23 It is a low-commitment way to test whether mentoring fits your schedule and interests.
+According to Techstars, their flagship accelerator runs as a 13-week mentorship-driven program where founders meet roughly 100 mentors in the first month alone.1 Other cohort programs run shorter: the EforAll Business Accelerator is a 12-week program, and Towson University's StarTUp Accelerator runs as an eight-week cohort-based fellowship.23 It's a low-commitment way to test whether mentoring fits your schedule and interests.

 Start with Free Programs